Evidence-based policy: Cost-benefit analysis in evidence-based policy

 Cost-benefit analysis (CBA) is a method used in evidence-based policy.
 It is an economic tool used to assess the economic, social, and environmental impacts of policies.
 The aim is to guide policymakers toward decisions that increase societal welfare.

 The use of cost-benefit analysis in policy-making was first mandated by President Ronald Reagan's Executive Order 12291 in 1981.
 This order stated that administrative decisions should use sufficient information regarding the potential impacts of regulation.
-Maximizing the net benefits to society was a primary focus among the five general requirements of the order.
+Maximizing the net benefits to society was a primary stated focus among the five general requirements of the order.
+EO 12291 built on the Nixon administration's expansion of federal control over agencies; in particular, his Quality of Life Review which directed agencies to submit "significant" proposed rules, including a "a comparison of expected costs and benefits" to the Office of Management and Budget.

 Later presidents, including Bill Clinton and Barack Obama, modified but still emphasized the importance of cost-benefit analysis in their executive orders.
-For example, Clinton's Executive Order 12866 kept the need for cost-benefit analysis but also stressed the importance of flexibility, public involvement, and coordination among agencies.
+For example, Clinton's Executive Order 12866 maintained cost-benefit analysis but also stressed the importance of flexibility, public involvement, and coordination among agencies.

-During Obama's administration, Executive Order 13563 further strengthened the role of cost-benefit analysis in regulatory review.
-It encouraged agencies to consider values that are hard or impossible to quantify, like equity, human dignity, and fairness.
+During the Obama administration, Executive Order 13563 further strengthened the role of cost-benefit analysis in regulatory review.
+The EO encouraged agencies to consider values that are difficult or impossible to quantify, like equity, human dignity, and fairness.

-The use of cost-benefit analysis in these executive orders highlights its importance in evidence-based policy.
-By comparing the potential impacts of different policy options, cost-benefit analysis aids in making policy decisions that are based on empirical evidence and designed to maximize societal benefits.
+The use of cost-benefit analysis in these executive orders highlights its central role in evidence-based policy.
+By comparing the potential impacts of different policy options, cost-benefit analysis can aid in policy decisions that are based on empirical evidence and designed to maximize societal benefits.